mr7brown/agb.github.io/pages/mydoc/mydoc_pulse_career.md

 and this post serves as the first of five weekly posts designed to provide quick tips for each category.

-The first category is Career growth and is the focus area for this week's post.
+The first category is career growth and is the focus area for this week's post.

 ## Career growth